 In any case, this is just another thing to add to the list of possible outcomes during labor and delivery.

 You may or may not know what I’m about to tell you, but here it is –incase nobody told you, you may poo during delivery.
 Yes, it happens, and there’s nothing you can do it about it if it does.

 You know what, it really doesn’t natter and I can bet you anything, in the moment, you will not even care!
 So don’t worry yourself about it, just push that baby out and forget the rest!

-Pro Tip: I recommend starting a regimen ahead of time to help you avoid tearing during delivery.
+Prenatal Tip: Starting a regimen ahead of time to help you avoid tearing during delivery could be very beneficial.
 Using a perineal balm, like this one – may help reduce your risk and that means less complications later.